 How do I transport a piano by myself?

 To transport a piano with a skid board, you strap the instrument’s body to it.
 Then, place the board on a piano dolly, and the body is transported.
 Use movers’ pads or blankets to protect the piano’s finish while moving.

 Will it affect the piano when laid on its back?

 The piano doesn’t get harmed when laid on its back or its side.
 A piano can be rotated, tilted, or moved without causing any damage to it.
 A piano is damaged when dropped, bumped, or when external objects are inside the piano during a move.
 Preparation is required when moving a piano to prevent any potential damage.

 How can an upright piano be transported upstairs?

 Most often, movers will safeguard planks to move up the stairs and have the piano placed on a dolly.
 From there, they will roll the piano up the planks, so they are free from lifting and carrying it up each step.
-We highly recommend hiring professional piano movers for moves that stairs for this particular reason.
+We highly recommend hiring professional piano movers for moves those stairs for this particular reason.

 How much will I expect to spend to move a small piano?

 The factors above will cost an average of about $200 to $400 to move a piano locally while long-distance piano moves will cost an average of $1,000 to $2,000.
 By type, the average cost of moving a piano can be as little as $150 to $500, while moving a baby grand piano can be as high as $250 to $2,000.